sajibsrs/php-design-patterns/readme.md

 # PHP Design Patterns
 The intention is to simplify the ideas of different design patterns.
 The code examples are overly simplified.
 Focusing on what actually matters.

+In some case there's `improvement` section that describes how some patterns usage can be improved with some simple trick.

 `Examples uses PHP version 8.0 or above.`